David Harvey (footballer): Return to Leeds United

 Harvey returned to Leeds in 1983, by which time the club had been relegated to the old Second Division.
 By the time he left in 1985, he had played under three of his old teammates: Allan Clarke, Eddie Gray and Billy Bremner.
 Harvey made over 400 career first team appearances for Leeds.

 Later career

 Harvey played 6 league games for Bradford City in 1985.
 This was under the management of an ex-Leeds teammate, Trevor Cherry.
 He then played 3 league games in Scotland for Morton in 1986.
 He next played non-league football with Whitby Town and Harrogate Town before his retirement from the game aged 37.

 International career

 Harvey made his debut for Scotland in a 2–0 win over Denmark, selected through his Ayrshire raised father.
 In his 16 full caps he was part of eight victories, four draws and four defeats.
 He was selected as Scotland's first-choice goalkeeper for the 1974 FIFA World Cup in West Germany.
 Harvey only conceded one goal in three games played, but Scotland were eliminated on goal difference after a 2–0 win against Zaire and draws with Brazil (0–0) and Yugoslavia (1–1).
-He was voted best goalkeeper of the tournament at the 1974 FIFA World Cup.